 At Constructor University, students are given a unique opportunity to boost their employability through a mandatory two-month internship worth 15 credits.
 This opportunity usually takes place during the summer between the second and third year of study, providing students with the chance to gain practical experience in a professional setting.
 Through this internship, students can apply the knowledge and understanding they have gained from their major to real-world contexts, evaluate the significance of their major in the employment sector and society, reflect on their role in employment and society, and make informed career decisions.
 For students interested in starting their own company, an alternative to the full-time internship is offered as a start-up option, which allows them to focus on developing their business plan.

-- Methods: Applied Statistics with R (5 CP)
+- Methods Module: Applied Statistics with R (m, 5 CP)

 The curriculum of the study program is outlined in the schematic study plan: